5 tips for retrospectives for beginners & advanced

 After everyone gave their opinion on the items, you should focus on the most important things only (maximum 3 area’s).
 Don’t make the mistake to put down too many action items.
 It might be tempting.
 But rather put down 3 good ones and implement them than having 8 action items implementing none of them.

-Sprint Retrospective Tips 5: Take action-item “follow-up” very seriously
+Sprint Retrospective Tip 5: Take the “follow-up” of the measures very seriously

 It is important to get this feeling of accomplishment regularly from retrospectives.
 And focusing on only a few action items helps with this.
 The other thing that is important here: Make sure there is some kind of follow up on action items.